shoestringinc/reality/README.md

 ---
 ---

-So ChatGPT rightly concludes that **_Assistants rather than Agents are the main things as it does not rely one the false promise of autonomy_**.
+So ChatGPT rightly concludes that **_Assistants rather than Agents are the main things as it does not rely on the false promise of autonomy_**.